 Bryon is Chairman of the Board of Directors.
 Born in Indianapolis, Indiana, and currently lives in Centennial, Colorado with his wife Sarah.
 They have two children, Samuel currently in studies in the University of Illinois at Champaign, and Leila at home.
 Bryon holds a Ph.D. in bioengineering, and until recently served as Vice President of engineering for Ondine Research Labs in Seattle, Washington.
 Owns independent medical product consulting practice.

 Jim is the Treasurer of the Malawi Project.
-He was born in Lebanon, Indiana, graduating from Lebanon High School, and later receivinga MBA degree from Dallas Baptist University.
-Messenger graduated from the U.S. Naval Academy, and served in the Navy from 1979 to 1999.
-He retired as a Commander, and P-3 Orion Naval Flight Officer.
-Returning to Lebanon, he served as a Trust officer for a local bank, then joined Edward Jones as a Financial Advisor in 2003.
+He was born in Lebanon, Indiana, graduated from Lebanon High School, and later received a MBA degree from Dallas Baptist University.
+He graduated from the U.S. Naval Academy and served in the Navy from 1979 to 1999.
+Retiring as a Commander, and P-3 Orion Naval Flight Officer, he returned to Lebanon, where he served as a Trust officer for a local bank, then joined Edward Jones as a Financial Advisor from 2003 to 2019.
 He served for 10 years on the U.S. Service Academy Nomination Board for a member of the U.S. House of Representatives.
-His community focus includes past service as President of the Boone County Senior Services Foundation, Lebanon City Council, Boone County Economic Development Corporation, Witham Family YMCA Board of Directors, and currently a member of the Lebanon Rotary Club.
+His community focus includes past service as President of the Boone County Senior Services Foundation, Lebanon City Council, Boone County Economic Development Corporation, Witham Family YMCA Board of Directors, and currently as a member of the Lebanon Rotary Club.
 He and his wife, Rae Ann, are the parents of Kristen (husband Lowell) Miller, Stacey (husband Evan) Nordstrom, and Jeff (wife Faye) Messenger.
-They have been blessed with three grandchildren ages 3 and younger, and are expecting a fourth.
+They are blessed with six grandchildren.

 Co-founder, and Medical Director for the Malawi Project.
 Her career spans over 40 years in hospitals in Ohio, Florida and Indiana.
 Suzi retired from St Vincent Healthcare System in Indianapolis in 2006 to devote full time to the medical needs of Malawi.
 Her work has also taken her to South Sudan, Uganda and Mexico.
 She currently oversees procurement of millions of dollars in medical supplies that are being distributed to over 700 healthcare facilities throughout Malawi.
 Suzi travels to Malawi each year to review the medical programs, and lead teams of volunteers.